Skip to main content

 I started watching it after a long day spent in the mall trying to buy some stuff for my baby.
 Since I hate to go shopping and hate places with loads of people, I came home wanting to just lie in bed and sleep for hours, but of course, that’s impossible with a little one always craving for attention.

-So, in order to relax, my husband convinced me to watch this show and we don’t stop until we finished it.
+So, in order to relax, my husband convinced me to watch this show, and we didn’t stop until we finished it.
 There aren’t many words to explain it, per se.
-It’s fun, in a way which kind of makes you forget about your day and you’ll end up laughing a lot.
+It’s fun, in a way that kind of makes you forget about your day, and you’ll end up laughing a lot.

 There are some nasty scenes, but I can tell you, you won’t think twice about it because you’ll be laughing too much to realize how disgusting they are.